ORNL/curifactory/sphinx/source/cli_guide.rst

     experiment [EXPERIMENT_FILE] -p [PARAMS_FILE] --notes

 Once the text editor is saved and exited, the note content will be used for the run notes.
-If a :code:`EDITOR` environment variable is set, curifactory will attempt to open that editor, otherwise it will run through a list of editors and open the first one it finds.
+If a ``EDITOR`` environment variable is set, curifactory will attempt to open that editor, otherwise it will run through a list of editors and open the first one it finds.